 For all the numerical examples, we adopt a single feed-forward neural network with depth 8 and width 32.
 The model structure is deliberately fixed among numerical experiments in both parabolic and hyperbolic regime, to highlight the main advantage of AP schemes that macroscopic behavior can be captured without resolving small physical parameters numerically (i.e. the architectural parameters of the neural network are independent of the physical scaling parameters).
-The chosen model and training hyperparameters are given in Tables 7 and 8 of the Appendix C for each test case.
+The chosen model and training hyperparameters are given in Tables 7-9 of Appendix C for each test case.

-4.1 Test 1: Goldstein-Taylor model in diffusive regimes
+4.1.
+Test 1: Goldstein-Taylor model in diffusive regimes

-In the following, we seek to emphasize numerically the importance of choosing the correct formulation to preserve the AP property and correctly approximate population dynamics even in diffusive regimes, particularly when dealing with partial information available.
-To this aim, we set up for problem (13) a test with initial conditions with c = 1 and $\sigma = 4$.
-We consider periodic boundary conditions, choosing $\alpha = 3$ in the periodic mapping (23), and only the diffusive, parabolic regime of the model, choosing $\varepsilon = 10^{-4}$, with final time of the simulation $t{end} = 0.1$.
+In the following, we seek to emphasize numerically the importance of choosing the correct formulation of the loss function in the PINN to preserve the AP property and correctly approximate population dynamics even in diffusive regimes, particularly when dealing with partial information available.
+To this aim, we set up for problem (3.5) a test with initial conditions with c = 1 and $\sigma = 4$ .
+We consider periodic boundary conditions, choosing $\alpha = 3$ in the periodic mapping (4.1), and only the diffusive, parabolic regime of the model, fixing $\varepsilon = 10^{-4}$ , with final time of the simulation $t{end} = 0.1$ .